westonbattles/sms-giveaway-botting/README.md

 <br>

-### Installing the requried libs
+### Installing the requried packages

+Now that we've installed all the files (including `requirments.txt`) we need to install all the requried packages

-All you have to do is go into the command line and navigate to the folder you installed everything to (it should contain a file called `requirements.txt`)
+All we have to do to achieve this is go into the command line and navigate to the folder you installed everything to (it should contain the `requirements.txt` file)

 Once you're in the folder run the command `pip install -r requirments.txt`